Bedford Hills Correctional Facility for Women: Political unrest and due process

 In 1974, in what came to be called the August Rebellion, the prisoners briefly took over parts of the prison in reaction to guards' assault on Carol Crooks, an incarcerated woman organizing for prisoners' rights.
 About 200 of the 450-plus incarcerated women rebelled in protest of the inhumane treatment of Crooks at Bedford Hills.
-The order directing such compliance had been in effect since 1975.

 The prisoners won a subsequent civil-action lawsuit, initiated by Elizabeth Powell, that led to greater protections of Fourth Amendment (due process) rights for incarcerated people, in Powell v.
 Ward (1976).

 Following the 1974 rebellion, the prison administration failed to give legal due process in prison disciplinary hearings.
 Incarcerated women who had been held in solitary confinement brought a lawsuit for violation of due process.
 They won a $127,000 fund from an out-of-court settlement reached in 1981 after a federal District Court "held state authorities in contempt for failing to provide due process for inmates involved in disciplinary hearings."

 A prisoners' committee chose to spend the fund for improving prison life; the top priority was a $10,000 lobbying fund to be used to press for merit time legislation to allow time off for good behavior.
 The committee's purchases also included word processors and a copier; recreational equipment such as roller skates; and legal services, including paying for lobbying to have merit time eligibility expanded under state law.
 An uprising in the prison in November, 1981, that resulted in disciplinary reports against 61 inmates.
 The reports were exactly the opposite of the court's ruling, Mr. Coughlin observed, adding, You can't throw away due process by whim.
 The administrative staff was all demoted or transferred, and the disciplinary charges against the inmates were dropped.
 Thomas A. Coughlin, State Corrections Commissioner, stated in 1982 that the troubles at Bedford were the fault of the previous local administration.